chainguard-dev/secureframe-issue-sync/README.md

   --github-repo=chainguard-dev/xyz`
 ```

-There is a `--dry-run` flag available, which will pretend to make changes to GitHub instead of actually performing them.
+There is a `--dry-run` flag available, which will pretend to make changes to GitHub instead of performing them.

 You can also pass flags via environment variables, such as `SECUREFRAME_TOKEN=xyz`.

 ## Usage: GitHub Actions

 In production, you're going to want to schedule the sync job to run every hour or so.
-Since you are already on Github, why not use GitHub Actions to do it?
+Since you are already on GitHub, why not use GitHub Actions to do it?

 See <https://github.com/chainguard-dev/secureframe-issue-sync/blob/main/github-action.yaml> for an example.